TeleHealth Sexuality Counseling and/or Hypnosis for People with Pelvic Organ Prolapse

 As a sexologist, as well as a patient diagnosed with POP, I am learning as much as I can about these conditions and symptoms, and their potential impact on sexual health, response, and enjoyment.
 Treatment options may also have an impact, for better or worse.
 I first posted about this topic in 2017: Out of the Body Shame Closet.
 But I realized that I was not emotionally ready to take on this topic, even for my own health’s sake.
 So it’s been awhile.
 But now I’m ready.

 Pelvic organ prolapses (POP) are changes in anatomy, often presenting as bulges in or around the entrance to the vagina as the conditions worsen.
-It’s mostly cis-gender women who suffer from uterine (uterus), cystocele (bladder), and/or rectocele (rectal) prolapses (though people of other genders can also experience organ prolapses).
+It’s mostly people who have given vaginal birth who suffer from uterine (uterus) prolapses, while people of other genders may also experience uterine prolapses and/or cystocele (bladder), and/or rectocele (rectal) prolapses.
 Many POP patients are over the age of fifty, and some are quite elderly.
-As we all know, women and the elderly often get short shrift, especially when it comes addressing sexual health and enjoyment.

 Additional symptoms can include urinary incontinence, difficulty with bowel movements, dyspareunia (painful intercourse), and other kinds of pelvic pain.
 Surgeries can cause nerve damage and a decrease in sensation and pleasure.
 POP and its symptoms can affect a person’s body image and confidence, sexual response, sexual comfort and function.
 Post-surgical effects can also be troublesome (or not).
 All of the above can have a negative effect on sexual relationships.
 In some cases, POP cause quality of life to diminish considerably.